dr-matt-smith/php-symfony3-book/00_content/part02/chapter05.md

 ## Creating tables in the database

-Now our entity  `Student` is completed, we can tell Doctrine to create a corresponding table in the database (or ALTER the table in the database if one previously exisited):
+Now our entity  `Student` is completed, we can tell Doctrine to create a corresponding table in the database (or ALTER the table in the database if one previously existed):

 ```bash
      $ php bin/console doctrine:schema:update --force